Asia Society at 2022 Sundance Film FestivalVIEW EVENT DETAILS

 For the fourth consecutive year, Asia Society will host conversations honoring Asian filmmakers and talent at the 2022 Sundance Film Festival.
 Academy Governor and Chair of its Membership Committee and Asia Society Advisory Board Member Janet Yang (The Joy Luck Club, The People vs. Larry Flynt, Over the Moon) will moderate these discussions.

-Asia Society's virtual events at Sundance Film Festival are hosted in collaboration by Asia Society Centers in Northern California and Southern California, the Global Arts team in New York, and Harbour.
+Asia Society's events at Sundance Film Festival are hosted in collaboration by Asia Society Centers in Northern California and Southern California, the Museum team in New York, and Harbour.

-Asia Society will host live, virtual panel discussions on Tuesday, January 25 from 3:30 pm - 5:00 pm Pacific.
+Asia Society will host live, virtual panel discussions on Tuesday, January 25 from 4:00 pm - 6:15 pm Pacific featuring talent from Free Chol Soo Lee, After Yang and Maika.
 This program is complimentary and open to the global community.
 Suggested donation is USD 25.00.
-Some aspects of our virtual offerings for Sundance Film Festival will also be pre-recorded.

 Confirmed speakers, both live and pre-recorded, include: